joanvelja/Confidently_Exiting/karim_correction_blog.md

 We analyze the early exiting paradigm for LLMs, conducting a preliminary analysis covering challenges associated with this framework.
 First, we study a phenomenon of non-finetuned LMs, where the confidence at early layers is deemed to be high, but where accuracy is not satisfactory, thus resulting in poor calibration ([Mielke et al., 2022](#reducing-overconfidence-2022); [Band et al., 2024](#linguistic-calibration-2024)).
 This gives us grounds to implement some heuristics for the minimum exit layer in our experiments.
 We repeat the same analysis for fine-tuned models, observing that the phenomena is not as prominent.

 We first present a method (**Vocabulary Pruning**) for increasing model efficiency while remaining confident in the quality of the resulting predictions.
 Specifically, drawing from [Schuster et al. (2022)](#confident-adaptive-language-modeling-2022), we modify their Softmax approach, by pruning the vocabulary size across layers.
 This allows us to speed-up the inference time of our predictions, with a negligible loss in performance.
-However, in order to offset the decrease in performance, we thus propose within-model contrastive decoding ([Li et al., 2023](#contrastive-decoding-2023)).
+However, in order to offset the decrease in performance, we thus propose within-model **Contrastive Decoding** ([Li et al., 2023](#contrastive-decoding-2023)) as an alternative means for confidence.

 Our methods are validated empirically on different NLP tasks, including text summarization and question answering.
 Our experiments demonstrate that, combining the two aforementioned approaches, we attain a Pareto improvement with respect to FLOPS efficiency and performance.